Exchanges ring alarm bells over EU transaction tax

 The aim is to raise up to 35 billion euros a year to make banks pay for the help received in the financial crisis.

-The United States opposes the levy, fearing New York will be hit, while Britain, worried about its impact on London, the EU's biggest trading center, has challenged the plan at the European Court of Justice.
+The United States opposes the levy, fearing New York will be hit, while Britain, worried about its impact on London, the EU's biggest trading centre, has challenged the plan at the European Court of Justice.

 Another EU member, Luxembourg, wants the tax reined back.